 We don’t actually publish the strip on social networks to get ourselves known or promoted.
 There isn’t real reasoning behind that.
 Except that people sometimes wonder — with the Cape Times being a regional paper — how to get the strip in Johannesburg or wherever.
 And the same goes for folks from overseas.
 If someone digs what you do but they have no access to it: that really makes me feel lousy.
 Availability is everything to me.
 And that’s what I love about the internet: stuff I could never get access to here in South Africa, now I can find browsing the web.
 I know someone will have uploaded it onto a file sharing page or something, often stuff that he or she paid for, even when there’s nothing in it for them… We have benefited from that for years, from music to books.
 And I always loved that mentality.
 In Japan you get something called Scanlation, guys who scan whole volumes of manga comics and translate the stuff themselves and stick it onto the web just because they’re fans and want to share with other fans.
 If we had the time to do it we would translate all our Afrikaans work into English and stick it up on the internet for free.
 Because I want to be part of that.
 It’s fucking socialism.
 The thing with The Richenbaums is, we get paid a salary for doing that strip so I can make a living doing that, I don’t need to squeeze pennies out of everything we do or make it work for every opportunity you get.
 I do comics because I love art and writing, and being able to really get into it is a really nice feeling.
 Before digital media, we used to colour everything by hand, and if someone really liked it, we would give it to them.
 Today people still ask why we don’t exhibit our original artwork.
 In my mind it’s like: why?
 You want it, you can have it, I’ll draw another one some time.
 A while ago I read about Hergé: he never sold his original artwork, he always gave it away to friends.
 That’s what we’re on about.

-In your series (both in Coloureds and in The Richenbaums) you’re openly engaging ‘the Coloured question’, so we guess you don’t mind us asking for your thoughts on Jimmy Manyi’s outburst, Trevor Manuel’s ‘open letter’ to Manyi, the South African mainstream media’s way of covering these debates and the decision by popular COSATU leader Tony Ehrenreich to run for mayor of Cape Town?
-What are your thoughts?
+In your series (both in Coloureds and in The Richenbaums) you’re openly engaging ‘the Coloured question’, so we guess you don’t mind us asking for your thoughts on Jimmy Manyi’s outburst (he said, with little regard to history, that there was “an over-concentration of coloureds” in the Western Cape and some of them need to be moved to other provinces).
+Also, what you make of finance minister Trevor Manuel’s ‘open letter’ in response to Manyi (Manuel basically called Manyi a racist and a tribalist).
+And finally, what you think of the South African mainstream media’s way of covering “race” debates.
+And to end, the decision by popular COSATU leader Tony Ehrenreich to run for mayor of Cape Town?
+What are your thoughts about all this?

 Regarding Tony Ehrenreich: well, what can I say about him, except that someone told me recently Ehrenreich wants to heavily tax everyone living in upper middle class places like [Cape Town’s wealthy suburb] Constantia.
 I thought that was really funny and it upset people who live in Constantia of course.
 I love it when rich people are offended.
 Other than that I don’t really know the guy and I don’t really care who runs the city of Cape Town.
 It is always going to be a drag, isn’t it?
 I mean if Tony Ehrenreich comes in, what is he going to do that whoever is currently running the city now isn’t doing yet?
 Nothing, probably.
 Because the people who elect these mayors eat up whatever is fed to them in the media.
 If Tony has a few cool catch-phrases and acts like the little engine that works whenever the cameras are rolling, then working class people are going to like him and they might vote for him.
 Then he’ll get into office and the next thing he does is to remember he is an educated man.
 The first people who get snubbed are the people who fell for his sweet talk.
 It’s a bit like banging a girl and then not call her back afterwards, isn’t it?